open62541/open62541/doc/building.rst

    Enable dynamic addition and removal of nodes at runtime

 **UA_ENABLE_AMALGAMATION**
-   Compile a single-file release into the files :file:`open62541.c` and :file:`open62541.h`
+   Compile a single-file release into the files :file:`open62541.c` and :file:`open62541.h`.
+Not receommended for installation.

 **UA_ENABLE_MULTITHREADING (EXPERIMENTAL)**
    Enable multi-threading support.
 Work is distributed to a number of worker threads.